mattldawson/dts/README.md

   used to connect to the KBase Auth Server, which provides a context for authenticating and authorizing DTS for its basic operations
 * `DTS_KBASE_TEST_ORCID`: an [ORCID](https://orcid.org/) identifier that can be
   used to run DTS's unit test.
-This identifier must match a registered ORCID ID associated with a [KBase user account](https://narrative.kbase.us/#signup).
+This identifier must match a registered ORCID associated with a [KBase user account](https://narrative.kbase.us/#signup).
 * `DTS_KBASE_TEST_USER`: the KBase user associated with the ORCID specified by `DTS_KBASE_TEST_ORCID`.